cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/Syncing Obsidian/Syncthing for Obsidian Notes/Syncthing for Obsidian Notes.md

 > For my use case, it wasn’t working efficiently and that’s why I decided to get Obsidian Sync.
 >
 > However, if all your devices are always connected to the same network, you can keep using the Obsidian and Syncthing setup.

+- If it's true that you have to be on the same LAN, then this might be a deal breaker
 # Related Links
 - [How do you share your files? - User Stories - Syncthing Community Forum](https://forum.syncthing.net/t/how-do-you-share-your-files/2515)
 - [Link to share files - Feature - Syncthing Community Forum](https://forum.syncthing.net/t/link-to-share-files/2825/2)